Coherent control through phonon anharmonicity

-Figure \ref{Figure 1}(a) shows the relative change of sample reflectivity \trR~as a function of the time delay from a single pump excitation with an incident fluence of 0.68$[mJ/cm^2]$ (which translates to excitation density of $\approx 4.46\times10^{21} [cm^{-3}]$\cite{Suzuki_1995}).
+Figure\ref{Figure 1}(a) shows the relative change of sample reflectivity \trR~as a function of the time delay from a single pump excitation with an incident fluence of 0.68$[mJ/cm^2]$ (which translates to excitation density of $\approx 7.10\times10^{20} [cm^{-3}]$\cite{Suzuki_1995}).
 The signal could be decomposed to a decaying bi-exponential background overlayed with a damped oscillatory component.
-The colored solid lines in Figure \ref{Figure 1}(a) show the decomposition of the signal to its different components.
+The colored solid lines in Figure\ref{Figure 1}(a) show the decomposition of the signal to its different components.
 We note that the oscillatory component displays a cosine-like behavior in agreement with the DECP mechanism\cite{vidal1992displacive}.
 The sign of the oscillatory component near time zero is positive.
 Understanding that the DECP mechanism in SnTe is initiated by bond softening enables us to use the positive sign of \trR~at time zero as a calibration, linking bond softening and the positive sign of the oscillatory component of \trR.
 The fast exponential component can be associated with electrons decaying back to their ground state due to the similar timescales observed using time-resolved photoemission\cite{ito2020observation}.
 The slower exponential component can be associated with thermal relaxation effects between the electronic and phononic baths.
-Estimates of the expected time constants from known thermal conductivity and heat capacity of SnTe are shown in supplementary section \ref{supplementary section 4}.
-Figure \ref{Figure 1}(b) shows the fluence dependence of the \trR~signal of SnTe.
-The most striking aspect of the data is the redshift the oscillations exhibit towards higher fluences indicating strong softening of the mode as the fluence is increased.
+A longer time constant related to thermal relaxation effects of the phononic bath, is manifested on the short timescales of these measurements as a constant.
+Estimates of the expected time constants from known thermal conductivity and heat capacity of SnTe are shown in supplementary section 3.
+Figure\ref{Figure 1}(b) shows the fluence dependence of the \trR~signal of SnTe.
+The most striking aspect of the data is the redshift the oscillations exhibit towards higher fluences, indicating strong softening of the mode as the fluence is increased.
 Dashed lines are used as a guide to the eye to mark the shift in the oscillation peaks as the fluence is varied.
-The shifts in peak positions are very small for the zero and first peaks and increase for the later peaks which is a signature that the shifts originate from changes in the oscillation frequency rather than its phase.
-Figure \ref{Figure 1}(c) shows the frequency that was extracted by fitting the data in Figure \ref{Figure 1}(b) as a function of the applied fluence.
+The shifts in peak positions are very small for the zero and first peaks and increase for the later peaks, serving as a signature that the shifts originate from changes in the oscillation frequency rather than its phase.
+Figure\ref{Figure 1}(c) shows the frequency that was extracted by fitting the data in Figure\ref{Figure 1}(b) as a function of the applied fluence.
 The magnitude of the phonon softening at the highest fluence is almost 20\% lower than its value in equilibrium.
-An extrapolation of the oscillation frequency to zero fluence gives a frequency of $\mathrm{3.65\ THz}$ corresponding to 122 cm$^{-1}$, compatible with the known Ag phonon of SnTe\cite{su2023orietation} and our Raman measurements (inset), marked by a yellow star.
+An extrapolation of the oscillation frequency to zero fluence gives a frequency of $\mathrm{3.65\ THz}$ corresponding to 122 cm$^-1$, compatible with the known Ag phonon of SnTe\cite{su2023orietation} and our Raman measurements (inset), marked by a yellow star.